nextcloud/gallery/documentation/Album configuration.md

-# Album configuration
+# Album and special features configuration
 It's possible to configure a Gallery album via a simple text file, using the [Yaml](https://en.wikipedia.org/wiki/YAML) markup language.

 ## Features

+### Special features

+The following special features are currently implemented:

+* Enabling native SVG support

+### Albums

-The following features are currently implemented:
+The following album features are currently implemented:

 * Adding a link to a file containing a description
 * Typing a simple copyright statement directly in the configuration file
 * Adding a link to a file containing a copyright statement
 * Defining a sort type and order
 * Defining if sub-albums will inherit the configuration
-* Enabling a specific feature

 ## Configuration

 ### File format
 UTF-8, without BOM.
 A file created from within the web GUI works.

-From 8.1, it will be possible to edit the files from within the GUI.
+On 8.0, you can simply create a .txt file and rename it to .cnf when you're finished.

 ### Structure
 It's advised to add a comment in the file, so that people stumbling upon that file know what it's for.